Lillious/Node-Webserver/README.md

 ## Files
 Location: /files

 Secure Location: /files/secure

-You can choose to files to the directories above.
+You can choose to upload files to the directories above.
 Publicly accessible files can be accessed at files.yourdomain.com(DNS required) or yourdomain.com/files Secure files that are not accessible by any means and just live on the server as a storage device are located in the Secure Location directory.